PaperCutSoftware/git-from-powershell/demo-script.md

 __Create a special version of Epson plugin__

-1. Show all our branches `git branch -all`
+1. Show all our branches `git branch --all`
 2. Create a new branch `git checkout -b epson`
 3. Do some work (ex3)
 4. Test